 There is no single sign or symptom of sepsis.
 It is, rather, a combination of symptoms.
 Since sepsis is the result of an infection, symptoms can include infection signs (diarrhea, vomiting, sore throat, etc.), as well as ANY of the symptoms below:

 Medical Disclaimer: The information contained on this website, including but not limited to text, images and other material, is for informational purposes only.
-The purpose of this website is to increase awareness of sepsis and is NOT intended to be a substitute for professional medical advice, diagnosis or treatment.
+The purpose of this website is to increase awareness of sepsis and is NOT intended to be a substitute for professional medical advice,

 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment, including whether the information on this website might apply to their individual treatment or medical condition.